DataFire/Integrations/integrations/generated/google_androidenterprise/README.md

   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "androidenterprise#usersListResponse".
   * user `array`: A user of an enterprise.
     * items [User](#user)

+### VariableSet
+* VariableSet `object`: A variable set is a key-value pair of EMM-provided placeholders and its corresponding value, which is attributed to a user.
+For example, $FIRSTNAME could be a placeholder, and its value could be Alice.
+Placeholders should start with a '$' sign and should be alphanumeric only.
+  * kind `string`: Identifies what kind of resource this is.
+Value: the fixed string "androidenterprise#variableSet".
+  * placeholder `string`: The placeholder string; defined by EMM.
+  * userValue `string`: The value of the placeholder, specific to the user.